 A question we get regularly: "are directional cooling vanes in the rotor better than straight vanes?"

 Answer: It's complicated!
 A properly engineered system takes many factors into account.
-The engineers at ST chose not to incorporate this into the design given the various trade-offs directional vanes introduce.
-Formula 1, Indycar and Original Equipment Manufacturers choose to use various configurations depending on the entire system.
+The engineers at ST chose to incorporate straight vanes into our design given the various trade-offs directional vanes introduce.
+Formula 1, Indycar and Original Equipment Manufacturers choose to use each of the various configurations depending on the entire system.
 Each possess the development budgets necessary to evaluate the relative merits and the budgets to adopt any feature that produced a net performance benefit.
-The many OEMs that Surface Transforms supports are a demanding, performance-oriented group - it's telling they've chosen not to demand this simple addition into the machining program!
+The many OEMs that Surface Transforms supports are a demanding, performance-oriented group - if the benefits outweighed the drawbacks, we'd have this incorporated into the design!

 Versus Traditional Iron Rotors